 The importance of this step is often understated and underrated.
-However, when you create a consistent bedtime routine, you will find that your brain adapts to these activities and accepts it as a signal that it is time to begin shutting down for the night.
+However, when you create a consistent bedtime routine, you will find that your brain adapts to these activities and accepts that it’s time to begin shutting down for the night.
 This way, you can rest and fall asleep, without your brain keeping you awake.
 Your ritual may include a variety of things, but you will need to do the same things every night, in order to enjoy the full benefits of this ritual.

 Some excellent suggestions include:

-Any or all of these things, when done consistently at night, help signal your brain that it’s time to rest and relax so you can sleep.
+Any combination of these things, when done consistently, help signal your brain that it’s time to rest and relax so you can sleep.

 5) Maintain a Consistent Sleep Schedule

-This can be one of the most important things you can do to add a healthy boost to your nightly wind-down routine.
+This can be one of the most important things you can do to add a healthy boost to your bedtime routine.
 Go to bed at the same time each night, and wake up at the same time each morning.
-Even when you have weekends off or you are on vacation, it’s important to maintain a consistent routine so that your mind and body can enjoy deep, good quality sleep and overall feelings of well-being.
+It’s important to maintain a consistent routine on the weekends too, so that your mind and body can enjoy deep, good quality sleep and overall feelings of well-being.

 Even slight deviations of an hour or less can take your body days or weeks to recover.
 This is why so many people have a difficult time adjusting to daylight saving time changes each year.

-When you keep your bedtime consistent, night after night, your internal clock adjusts to this, and works to help you find the sleep that may otherwise prove elusive.
+When you keep your bedtime consistent, your internal clock adjusts to this and helps you find the sleep that may otherwise prove elusive.
 It may take a few weeks for your body to adjust to this schedule, but if you are consistent, you will notice a substantial improvement in the quality of your sleep and your overall feelings of well-being.